 Society recognizes a broader range of values from forests than in the past.
 In addition to supplying wood products, forestland is now seen as a multiple-value resource that provides wildlife habitat, recreational opportunities, a clean and abundant supply of water and a host of other non-timber goods and services.
-Today's forestland owner or manager often desires a balance of various combinations of these multiple values.
+Today's forestland owners and managers often desire a balance of various combinations of these multiple values.